Craftjakob/Config-API/README.md

 > The Config Screen is automatically added to your project.
 > - In Forge and NeoForge, it's in the mods screen, there you can click on 'Config' to open the screen
 > - Fabric and Quilt has currently no Config Screen, but it will have one maybe via the 'Mod Menu' Mod
 >
-> If you want to customize your config background, then you need to edit your 'META-INF/mods.toml' in Forge or NeoForge
+> (REMOVED SINCE CONFIG API 2.4.0) If you want to customize your config background, then you need to edit your 'META-INF/mods.toml' in Forge or NeoForge
 > ```
 > [modproperties.${mod_id}]
 >    configBackground="minecraft:textures/block/deepslate.png"